 One in five women (compared to one in eight men) suffer from a mental illness, LGBT+ people are more than twice as likely to develop depression and anxiety, and people from black and minority ethnic groups are far more likely to be diagnosed with and admitted to hospital for mental health problems.

 A McKinsey report on ‘Why Diversity Matters’ shows that businesses that champion diversity are 15-35% more likely to financially outperform their competitors.
-Companies that don’t support mental wellbeing initiatives or have a poor track record for supporting previous employees will find it even harder to attract, engage, retain and develop diverse employees.
+Companies that don’t support mental well-being initiatives or have a poor track record for supporting previous employees will find it even harder to attract, engage, retain and develop diverse employees.

-Onebright is building a new way to deliver mental healthcare for employees and their dependents worldwide – investing in clinical expertise and technology solutions to deliver a complete mental healthcare service at scale.
+Onebright is building a new way to deliver mental health training for employees and their dependents worldwide – investing in clinical expertise and technology solutions to deliver a complete mental healthcare service at scale.
 Talk to us today about creating a brighter workplace with respect and acknowledging every employee’s mental health needs.